The Cud Life Tour: A Space Odyssey of Mediocrity

 Headliner: A white sheet descends, blanketing the front of the stage preventing anyone but those sitting on the side to see the construction of Cudi’s space set, equipped with rocket ship and leftover pieces from the Global Guts’ Aggro Crag.
 Creating an alternate planet takes time, so I grab myself an $8 club soda and people watch.

 I wasn’t young enough, I wasn’t drunk enough.

 It felt like every girl in attendance lied to their parents about being there.
-I don’t know how they changed into their pajamas and snuck back into their house without Uncle Phil catching them.
+I don’t know how they changed into their pajamas and snuck back into their house without Uncle Phil noticing.

-After a never-ending (probably four-minute) techno beat intro, Kid Cudi appears from the space ship, in a space suit.
+After a never-ending (probably four-minute) techno beat intro, Buzz Lightweight appears from the space ship, in a space suit.
 Apollo 13-year-old is ready for lift off.
-Kid Cudi’s fans were more intriguing than his performance.
+Kid Cudi’s fans were more intriguing than his performance was.
 For most of them, this was probably their first live concert.
 Understandably, we’re not holding this performance to equal standards.
 This is their chance to see the outcast that they relate to so well.
 The introvert that got them through high school’s tough times.
 The soundtrack to their smoking sessions.
 I clearly had two-feet planted just inside the generation gap.